CharlieRay668/SURPMutationViewer/README.md

 # SURPMutationViewer

 A quick python FastAPI application for viewing and commenting on mutations generated for the Racket corpus.
 In order to run it requires the 2234-grading directory in the same parent directory as the main.py file.
-I believe it should work if you just unzip that file straight from the OneDrive account, but for context my 2234-grading directory looks like parent_directory/
+I believe it should work if you just unzip that file straight from the OneDrive account, but for context my 2234-grading directory looks like\n parent_directory/
 │
 ├── main.py